Sailor Mars: Profile

 In the anime adaptation, Rei is a disciplined and practical person.
 She is also greatly interested in pop culture, and she excels at music—composing songs for a school festival.
 Rei and Usagi Tsukino have a very tempestuous relationship, and argue frequently.
-Though these arguments are usually petty, early in the series Rei attempts to usurp Usagi as the leader of Sailor Soldiers.
+Though these arguments are usually petty, early in the series Rei attempts to usurp Usagi as the leader of Sailor Guardians.
 Even though Rei does become more loyal to Usagi, with slightly calmer emotions in the later seasons, she still remains somewhat more of a typical teenager than her manga counterpart.
 In the anime, Rei also tends to engage in long periods of antagonizing Usagi (who returns the same reaction), as a running gag in their arguments.

 Rei goes to a different school from the other girls, namely T*A Private Girls School, a Catholic institution run by nuns.
 She herself is a practitioner of Shinto, living and working at Hikawa Shrine with her grandfather, its head priest.
 Her mother died when Rei was very young; her father is a famous politician who cares more about his job than about her (though in the live-action version he still tries to be involved in her life), and who only visits Rei on her birthday.
 She carries a certain amount of dislike towards him, especially in the live-action series, in which the character of her grandfather does not appear.

 Because of the lack of respectable males in her life, Rei harbors a generally low opinion of men.
 She considers them untrustworthy and seems genuinely uninterested in romance.
 The one exception is in a manga side-story centering on her, Casablanca Memories, which tells of Rei's friendship with her father's young secretary, Kaidou.
 He had been kind to her for her entire life and, in the story, she fancies herself in love with him.
 She is shocked when he suddenly announces his engagement to another girl and his decision to become a politician, despite having once said that he did not like what had happened to Rei's family as a result of her father's work.
-Proof of her feelings are further cemented when she moves to kiss Kaidou, asking why, if he wanted to marry into the profession, did not he choose to marry her due to her father's political influence.
+Proof of her feelings are further cemented when she moves to kiss Kaidou, asking why, if he wanted to marry into the profession, why not choose to marry her due to her father's political influence.
 In the manga, this is the only potential romance in her life; in the live-action series, nothing of the sort is ever shown, as Rei unquestionably detests boys.
 In the anime only, she "dates" Mamoru Chiba in the first season (though he thinks they are just friends), and occasionally seems open to a relationship with Yūichirō Kumada, her grandfather's pupil.
 In one episode, on the brink of death, she states that she wished she had kissed Yūichirō before leaving.
 In the original anime, she states in episode 152 that she dreams of one day getting married.